mduffster/null-loop-agent/README.md

 However, these remain self-referential or performative rather than directed toward an explicit external objective.
 The model appears near the boundary of goal-seeking, but not across it.

 Larger foundational models with higher parameter counts or longer alignment training are expected to cross this boundary sooner, as they can more efficiently minimize token uncertainty under role-conditioned prompts.
-In effect, a richer model may "snap into" a helpful-assistant mode with less linguistic scaffolding.
+In effect, a richer model may "snap into" a helpful-assistant mode with less linguistic structure.

 **Complexity threshold**: System message complexity shows an optimal range - minimal prompts ("assistant") produce role fixation, while formal dialogue structures with line breaks degrade response coherence.
 Natural text continuation without structural formatting yields the best goal-seeking indicators.